veerendranayak/redshift-workshop/lab4-storedprocs-functions/Readme.md

 In this lab, we will create stored procedure to perform deep copy.

 A deep copy recreates and repopulates a table by using a bulk insert, which automatically sorts the table.
 If a table has a large unsorted region, a deep copy is much faster than a vacuum.
+You may read more about deep copy options in the [documentation](https://docs.aws.amazon.com/redshift/latest/dg/performing-a-deep-copy.html) at a later time.
+In this lab, we will be creating a stored procedure using the option that creates a temporary table and truncates the original table.

-Before creating stored procedure in SQL Workbench editor, we need to define an alternate delimiter such as a forward slash (/).
+Before creating a stored procedure in SQL Workbench editor, we need to define an alternate delimiter such as a forward slash (/).
 In SQL Workbench, go to File-->connect window and for Redshift connection specify Alternate delimiter as /

+Next, run the code below to create a Redshift stored procedure called “deep_copy”.

 ````
 CREATE OR REPLACE PROCEDURE deep_copy(source_tab IN varchar(256))